DAKiersz/DAKiersz/README.md

 <!--![counter](https://[YourEndpoint].m.pipedream.net) needs a pinpoint account-->

 My name is Dominik, glad you found this page.
 Currently, I am training to sharpen my often chaotic skillset before securing a job.
 In the past, I studied Astrophysics at the University of Kent and worked as a postgraduate research student at Queen's University Belfast for ~18 months working on astronomical spectroscopy for the ESA Hera mission.
-These days, my humble computing interests revolve around data science, Linux SysAdmin and HPC with GPUs.
+These days, my humble interests revolve around data science, computational methods and Linux SysAdmin.

 ### :telescope: Currently Learning